asmuth/clip/manual/introduction.md

 # PlotFX v0.2.0

-PlotFX is a standalone tool for creating charts and other data-driven graphics.
+PlotFX is a tool for creating data-driven graphics; it allows you to create parametric illustrations such as charts and dashboards using a lighweight CSS-like syntax.

-Charts are defined using a lightweight syntax that is very similar to CSS.
 You can run PlotFX from the command line, where it generates SVG, PNG and PDF output files.
 Additionally, you can embed it into your own application using the C API.

-PlotFX is partially based on ideas from the "Grammar of Graphics" [0].
-One of the main goals for PlotFX is that creating charts should be quick, simple and fun.
+PlotFX is built in the hope that using it will be quick, simple and fun.

-**WARNING**: The project is currently a work-in-progress.
-I'm currently working on removing the old SQL chart specification language and replacing it with the new CSS-like syntax.
-This might take a while...
+**WARNING**: The master branch recently underwent a significant refactoring and the stability is currently beta/experimental.
+Maybe not even that.
+It will take a few more weeks to stabilize and document everything.

 <div class="notice">
   <div style="float:right;"><a class="github-button" data-style="mega" href="https://github.com/plotfx/plotfx" data-count-href="/plotfx/plotfx/stargazers" data-count-api="/repos/plotfx/plotfx#stargazers_count" data-count-aria-label="# stargazers on GitHub" aria-label="Star plotfx/plotfx on GitHub">View on GitHub</a></div>